a1-digital-international/exoscale-deployment-guides/f5-cluster/README.md

 ### 3. Prepare the two instances

-For performance or hyperscaler/platform redundancy reasons, Exoscale instances use public IP addresses directly configured on the network interface - unlike at AWS or Azure, no NAT/PAT-like functionality is between client traffic and the instances network interface.
+For performance or hyperscaler/platform redundancy reasons, Exoscale instances use public IP addresses directly configured on the first network interface - unlike at AWS or Azure, no NAT/PAT-like functionality is between client traffic and the instances network interface.
 Therefore, in the process of getting from a Single-NIC to a Multi-NIC deployment, we must also change the management interface to use not the first interface (public network) but use the second interface (private network).
 Again, this is an example architecure, you can adapt this to your needs and use the fifth interface if you like.
 The only important thing is that the public network interface is used for client traffic, rather than management traffic.

 Use the following procedure to transform your instances from a Single-NIC to a Multi-NIC deployment.